 - John Fogerty's "Deja Vu All Over Again" is a protest song directed at the second Bush administration.

-- Much earlier, of course, Fogerty penned "Fortunate Son" for Creedence Clearwater Revival.
+- Much earlier, of course, Fogerty penned "Fortunate Son" from Willy and the Poor Boys for Creedence Clearwater Revival.
 "Fortunate Son" was a working-class protest song against the Vietnam War, but today most people probably know it from Wrangler's reprehensible ad that makes it sound like jingoistic propaganda by only using the first couple lines of the first verse, which were intended ironically.

 - Many calypsos fit this trope; Lord Invader's "Rum and Coca-Cola", is a famous one with Misaimed Fandom.